Client Health & Aftercare

 Pregnancy & Breastfeeding Procedure Safety Reference

-Evidence-based safety reference for tattoo, piercing, and PMU procedures during pregnancy and breastfeeding.
-Covers all trimesters and trying-to-conceive with specific risk rationale for each procedure type.
+Evidence-based safety reference for tattoo, piercing, and PMU during pregnancy, breastfeeding, and TTC.
+All trimesters with specific risk rationale.

 Professional Context